U.S.-China Joint DVM Scholarship Program

 Each year, the program recruits 4-6 top students who are junior or senior undergraduate students, or graduate students from universities in China to pursue a Doctor of Veterinary Medicine (DVM) degree in the U.S. The selected students study pre-veterinary (pre-vet) courses at KSU for a year to meet U.S. DVM admission criteria.
 During the pre-vet year at KSU, an advisory committee organized by the U.S.-China Center meets regularly with the students to help with their pre-vet studies, DVM program applications, as well as their life transition to the U.S. Upon meeting DVM admission criteria in the U.S., the selected students continue to study for 4 years in the DVM program at KSU or other U.S. universities under the coordination of the U.S.-China Center.
 Each selected student will receive a scholarship from the joint DVM program that covers tuition and living expenses during their 5 years of study in the U.S.

-The terms of the U.S.-China Joint DVM Scholarship include an obligation to return to China for at least 6 years following the completion of DVM training and serve in China’s universities and perform teaching or research in fields related to veterinary medicine, or at domestic veterinary medicine research institutions, government agencies, or other public institutions.
+The terms of the U.S.-China Joint DVM Scholarship include an obligation to return to China for at least 6 years following the completion of DVM training and serve in China’s universities to teach veterinary medicine.

 Specialized Training Opportunity